pkosiec/botkube-docs/docs/plugins/argocd.md

 - View the Application in the ArgoCD UI
 - Open the source repository in the browser

 Interactive buttons and commands can be configured.
-See the [Configuration](../../plugins/argocd.md) document for more details.
+See the [Configuration](#configuration-syntax) section for more details.

 ## Cleanup